-This article attempts to cut through the noise by informing you about five noteworthy use cases of graph technology and graph analytics so you can make your own mind up.
+This article attempts to cut through the noise by informing you about five noteworthy graph technology and graph analytics use cases so you can make your own mind up.

 First, though, a quick definition of graph technology and its benefits.

 Graph technology is formed around the idea of building databases using mathematical graph theory to store data and the links between data as relationships.
 While the underlying math is quite complex, the crux is that graph databases emphasize the connections between data as much as the individual data points by explicitly storing those connections as relationships.

 Because much of the value residing in your data comes from unearthing information on the connections between data points.
 Think social media data; perhaps you want to know which of your followers on social media bought a certain product in your online store as a result of a certain campaign.

 Other types of database systems such as relational databases infer data connections for these types of queries using JOIN tables.
 A large amount of JOIN tables ends up negatively impacting query performance in your database application for deeper queries, which run much faster in graph database systems.

 1. Machine Learning